gwilken/ariadne-io/README.md

 # Ariadne-IO
-A wireless hardware and software IoT project that monitors multiple streams of realtime data from a sailboat over the internet.
+A wireless hardware and software IoT project that monitors multiple streams of realtime data from a sailboat.
+Access data over the internet or locally.
+Designed for easy and quick viewing on an iPad.

 ### Project Overview